MCDReforged/MCDReforged/docs/source/plugin_dev/classes/ServerInterface.md

 Parameter *text*: The content of the command you want to send

-Parameter *encoding*: The encoding method for the text.
+Keyword Parameter *encoding*: The encoding method for the text.
 Leave it empty to use the encoding method from the configure of MCDR

 #### tell